xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
-I am an assistant professor at School of International Relations and Public Affairs (SIRPA) at Fudan University.
+I am an associate professor at School of International Relations and Public Affairs (SIRPA) at Fudan University.
 I obtained my PhD from [Peking University](https://english.pku.edu.cn/about.html) and was a visiting scholar at UC Berkeley.

 I study the psychology of political life under authoritarianism.
 My research traces how citizens and officials adapt to environments of constrained information, hierarchical authority, and uncertain accountability, often emotionally and unconsciously.
 I am especially interested in how these adaptive psychologies sustain authoritarian rule without deliberate design.